tjelite1986/Awesome-List-PC-APK/README.md

    *YNetgear Unbrick Utility | Win / Mac / Linux*

 ## Android Tv
-Button Mapping*
+- Button Mapping
+  * For remapping the remote buttons (Netflix etc.) Access settings when content streaming.*
-Bluetooth keyboard & mouse*
+- Bluetooth keyboard & mouse
+  * Control you Tv with Keyboard and Mouse on you Phone.*

 ## Windows Games (PC)